jamesshore/quixote/README.md

 ### 5. Test your code

 The Quixote test frame will give you access to everything you need to test your code.
-You can add elements to the frame using [frame.add()](https://github.com/jamesshore/quixote/blob/master/docs/QFrame.md#frameadd) and get elements from the frame using [frame.get()](https://github.com/jamesshore/quixote/blob/master/docs/QFrame.md#frameget).
-Once you have an element, you can use Quixote's custom assertions by calling [element.assert()](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementassert).
-You can also pull style information out of an element, for use with another assertion library, by calling [element.getRawStyle()](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawstyle).
+You can add elements to the frame using [frame.add()](docs/QFrame.md#frameadd) and get elements from the frame using [frame.get()](docs/QFrame.md#frameget).
+Once you have an element, you can use Quixote's custom assertions by using the properties on [QElement.md](docs/QElement.md) and other classes.
+You can also pull style information out of an element, for use with another assertion library, by calling [element.getRawStyle()](docs/QElement.md#elementgetrawstyle).

 #### Unit Test Style